espressif/esp32-nesemu/README.rst

 Warning
 -------

-This is a proof-of-concept and not an official
+This is a proof-of-concept and not an official application note.
+As such, this code is entirely unsupported by Espressif.

 Compiling